eProsima/Shapes-Demo-Docs/docs/examples/tcp_LAN_WAN_transport.rst

 ==============

 *Fast DDS* transport layer could be adapted to specific network requirements.
-UDP transport is optimal for local network applications but in order to interact on a Wide Area Network (WAN), where one or several NAT mappings may be enforced, a TCP transport would be more suitable.
+UDP transport is optimal for local network applications, but in order to interact on a Wide Area Network (WAN), where one or several NAT mappings may be enforced, a TCP transport is more suitable.
+Please refer to
+`Fast DDS Transports Documentation <https://fast-dds.docs.eprosima.com/en/v2.0.0/fastdds/transport/transport.html>`_). for more information.

-This section describe how Shapes Demo should be set up in order to fit some network specific layouts.
+This section describes how Shapes Demo should be set up in order to fit some network specific layouts.

 LAN configuration
 -----------------